sinc-laboratory/sinc-laboratory.github.io/_team_members/danzel_serrano.md

 order: 3
 ---

-Danzel Serrano is a OhD student in Computer Science.
+Danzel Serrano is a PhD student in Computer Science.
 He is researching controllable disentangled speech synthesis and speech-driven facial animation.